-- 1. Sharing information on new infestations with weed boards - 2.
-Advising weed boards of adjacent lands that are not in compliance - 3.
-Requesting from the weed boards that appropriate "Weed Free" buffers be provided on lands adjacent to WSDOT rights of way - 4.
-Participating in joint control efforts contracted by weed boards
+- 1. Sharing information on new infestations with weed boards. - 2.
+Advising weed boards of adjacent lands that are not in compliance. - 3.
+Requesting from the weed boards that appropriate "Weed Free" buffers be provided on lands adjacent to WSDOT right of ways. - 4.
+Participating in joint control efforts contracted by weed boards. - Lowest Priority: These are areas where there is no potential for neighbors to be in compliance with noxious weed regulations and there will be ongoing seed production onto the highway right of way.

-Lowest Priority

-These are areas where there is no potential for neighbors to be in compliance with noxious weed regulations and there will be ongoing seed production onto the highway right of way.